mbjordan/Colors/README.md

 # Colors.js

-Colors is a simple JS library that converts one color model to another.
-It supports hexadecimal, RGB, HSV and even HTML named color values.
+Colors aims to be an easy to use color manipulation library that is lightweight and very functional.

 Colors can do the following: